 Ingredients

-- extra turbinado sugar and black sesame seeds to roll the cookie in turbino or any coarse sugar
+• turbinado sugar for rolling the cookies in or any coarse sugar

 Instructions

-- Cream together butter and sugar.
+• Cream together butter and sugars.
 Add in the egg and beat it until the mixture is light and fluffy.

-- Combine together the rest of the dry ingredients together (flour, black sesame powder, toasted black sesame seeds, baking soda, salt and cream of tartar) and fold it into butter mixture.
+• Combine together the rest of the dry ingredients together (flour, black sesame powder, baking soda, salt and cream of tartar) and fold it into butter mixture.